zephir-lang/zephir/CONTRIBUTING.md

 2. Run the full Zephir test suite with the `./vendor/bin/phpunit` command.
 You're not off the hook even if you just stick to documentation; code examples in the docs are tested as well!
+3. If your pull request fix or add some functionality - you have to **add tests**.
+   That is very important.
+When you add tests, you are helping other developers, and also yourself, do not make mistakes in the future.

 Pull requests will be treated as "review requests", and we will give feedback we expect to see corrected on